 Need an expert solution, quickly?
-Zaloni’s FastTrack Package provides the data management software and expertise to quickly solve your most pressing data challenge . . . in just 6 weeks!
+Zaloni’s FastTrack Package provides the data management software and expertise to quickly solve your most pressing data challenge and cloud analytics . . . in just 6 weeks!

 Now that the data is loaded into S3, we can query it using Athena with the following steps:

 1. Open the AWS management console for Athena using this link https://console.aws.amazon.com/athena/home OR search for Athena in the AWS services search bar.

 2. Using the Query Editor, run the create database collegestatsathenadb; statement.